anujGotLockedOfMainAcc/Sketch-pad/README.md

 # Sketch-pad Demo
 > [click me :)](https://anuj-sketch-pad.netlify.app/)

-#Features
+# Features

 *Drawing Canvas: Users can draw freely on the canvas using their mouse or touch input.
--Color Selection: Users can choose different colors for their drawings.
+*Color Selection: Users can choose different colors for their drawings.
--Brush Size: Users can adjust the brush size to create thick or thin lines.
+*Brush Size: Users can adjust the brush size to create thick or thin lines.
--Clear Canvas: Users can clear the entire canvas to start a new drawing.
+*Clear Canvas: Users can clear the entire canvas to start a new drawing.

 # Usage